ssbc/handbook.scuttlebutt.nz/README.md

 ## About This Handbook

+To view the public gitbook, browse to <https://mixmix.gitbooks.io/ssb-handbook/content/>.

-You can build and serve this with gitbook.
+You can also build and serve this with gitbook locally.
 The following assumes you're running a scuttlebot server and are in the follow neighbourhood of mixmix or his pub.

 ```bash
 npm install gitbook-cli git-ssb -g